Magisk-Modules-Alt-Repo/com.omergoktas.Foundation/README.md

 ### Other
 - Black Planet (a beautiful boot animation) [^11]
-- Following bloatware removed (on top of all the replacements listed above):
+- The following bloatware removed (on top of all the replacements listed above):
 	- EasterEgg
 	- Stk
 	- HotwordEnrollmentOKGoogleHEXAGON